University recognized as top diversity employer

 “We collect data for five equity groups—women, racialized people, Aboriginal Peoples, persons with disabilities, and 2SLGBTQ+ people,” said Myers.
 “We share a considerable amount of aggregated information in our report.
 It’s really the only report of its kind at a Canadian university.
 With this information, we can take action to address gaps in representation.”

-In addition, Ryerson is recognized as one of the 2017 Greater Toronto’s Top Employers for, among other initiatives, professional development through tuition waivers, rebates and other external,learning opportunities and a robust awards and recognition program.
+In addition, Ryerson is recognized as one of the 2017 Greater Toronto’s Top Employers for, among other initiatives, professional development through tuition waivers, rebates and other learning opportunities, opens in new window and a robust awards and recognition program.